 According to a recent poll conducted by the National Recreation and Park Association (NRPA), nine in 10 Americans walk for fun.
 Their favorite places to walk include local parks, along beaches and rivers, and neighborhood sidewalks. http://www.nrpa.org/About-National-Recreation-and-Park-Association/press-room/most-americans-walk-for-fun-survey-finds/

 Side Note about Bird Watching:

-The Backyard Habitat Certification Program by the Audubon Society of Portland (http://audubonportland.org) expanded to new Clackamas County cities including the Oak Grove and Jennings Lodge area.
-Oregon City is not yet funded, but if you have an interest, find out more about this wonderful program here.
+The Backyard Habitat Certification Program by the Audubon Society of Portland (http://audubonportland.org) expanded to new Clackamas County cities including Oregon City!
+If you have an interest, find out more about this wonderful program here.